Estimating the Personality of White-Box Language Models: Related Work

 \section{Related Work}

-Our work builds on research that: (a) measures personality traits, (b) designs personality detection methodologies, and (c) studies societal biases in open-ended text generation.
+Our work builds on the following streams of research: (a) measurement of human personality traits, (b) design of personality detection methodologies, and (c) studies on societal biases in open-ended text generation.
 We briefly discuss some of the works below.